TheRealJackiBoi/BlogExamProject/README.md

 Introducing 'Blogged'—a visionary blog platform where users seamlessly share their thoughts with friends.
 Crafted with the power of React hooks, such as  `useState` and `useEffect`, this application empowers you to effortlessly manage your posts.
 Edit and refine your creations or gracefully bid them farewell with the deletion feature.
 Navigating through the content is a breeze, thanks to the elegance of React-router for seamless routing.

-Under the hood, this dynamic application communicates effortlessly with a server using the Fetch API.
-Elevating the user experience further, 'Blogged' leverages the robust json-server to persistently store your valuable content.
+Under the hood, this dynamic application communicates effortlessly with a server using the Axios API.
+Elevating the user experience further, 'Blogged' leverages our own robust [backend application](https://github.com/TheRealJackiBoi/BlogExamProjectBackend) to persistently store your valuable content.
 Experience the fusion of creativity and technology in this sophisticated blog concept.

 ## Features